 Clear responsibilities mean that Process Automation can be tackled directly and put into concrete terms.
 A Center of Excellence is a starting point for the development of Digital Transformation.
 However, the approach is more suitable for the realization of long-term goals.
 You can and should start small.
 Training employees and automating coordinated processes need be neither complex nor expensive.
 Nevertheless, it makes sense to keep a competence center in mind.
 Responsibilities for automation tasks should be clearly assigned right from the start.

-There is no one right way to go about process automation.
+There is no one right way to go about process automation and no sample solution for the question "Process Automation make or buy?".
 For some, the advantage of not having to invest time in process automation themselves may outweigh the disadvantages, while others prefer to educate themselves and automate sustainably themselves.
 Which strategy is better depends on the structure of your company and your own preferences.